-Occasionally a contact may be uncooperative or antagonistic, and the employee would be expected to use above-average tact and courtesy.
-Failure to respond courteously could adversely affect the public’s opinion of the program and the Authority.
+- Occasionally, a contact may be uncooperative or antagonistic, and the employee would be expected to use above-average tact and courtesy.
+Failure to respond courteously could adversely affect the public’s opinion of the program and the Houston Housing Authority.

 PHYSICAL DEMANDS / WORK ENVIRONMENT

-Degree in Construction Management, Engineering or a related field.
+- Degree in Construction Management, Engineering or a related field preferred.

-Eligibility for Houston Housing Authority fleet auto insurance
+- Eligibility for coverage under Houston Housing Authority fleet auto insurance.

 The above statements are intended to describe the general nature and level of work being performed by people assigned to this classification.
 They are not intended to be construed as an exhaustive list of all responsibilities, duties, and skills required of personnel so classified.